Ghini/ghini.desktop/doc/tagging.rst

 this activates a window where you can create new tags and apply any existing tag to the selection.

-The tag window is composed of three parts: the upper part mentions the list of objects in your active selection.
-This is the list of object of which you are editing the tags; the middle part has a list of all available tags, with a checkbox that you can activate for applying the tag to or removing the tag from the selection; the lower part only holds a link to new tag creation, and the Ok button for closing the dialog box.
+The tag window is composed of three parts:

+# The upper part mentions the list of objects in your active selection.
+This
+  is the list of object of which you are editing the tags;

+# The middle part has a list of all available tags, with a checkbox that you
+  can activate for applying the tag to or removing the tag from the selection;

+# The lower part only holds a link to new tag creation, and the Ok button
+  for closing the dialog box.

-If the active selection held multiple items when opening the tag dialog box, then only that tags that are common to all the selected items will have a check next to it.
+If, when opening the tag dialog box, the active selection holds multiple items, then only the tags that are common to all the selected items will have a check next to it.
 Tags that only apply to a proper subset of the active selection will show with an 'undecided' status.
 Tags that don't apply to any object in the active selection will show blank.

 The most recently created tag, or the most recently selected tag becomes the active tag, and it shows with a check next to it in the tags menu.